Jin Xiangjun

-Jin Xiangjun (金湘军; born July 1964) is a Chinese politician, currently serving as deputy party secretary of Shanxi.
+Jin Xiangjun (金湘军; born July 1964) is a Chinese politician who served as the Governor of Shanxi.
+He was the former deputy party secretary of Tianjin from March 2022 to December 2022 when he was appointed Governor.

 He was a delegate to the 11th National People's Congress.
 He was a representative of the 18th National Congress of the Chinese Communist Party and 19th National Congress of the Chinese Communist Party.
 He is a representative of the 20th National Congress of the Chinese Communist Party and a member of the 20th Central Committee of the Chinese Communist Party.